 Flip is an offshoot of Cotton Babies, a company that also makes bumGenius and Econobum diapers.
 A cover/insert combo is the only thing the Flip brand offers, but it is something they do well.
 You can choose from three different reusable inserts that will work with the Flip cover, as well as a disposable option.
 In this review, we decided to test the Stay Dry insert as we like the wicking properties of the micro fleece liner.
 The combination of great features and functionality make this a diaper we love to use.

-The Flip was near the top of the cloth diaper group in our absorbency tests, showing little green on the filter paper at the end.
+The Flip was near the top of the best cloth diaper group in our absorbency tests, showing little green on the filter paper at the end.
 When put to the test with a real baby, the insert felt dry to the touch after changing, showing off its impressive wicking properties.

 Three layers of absorbent microfiber lay beneath a stay-dry liner and provide the perfect combo for a happy baby.
 The insert has lines sewn along one end to indicate the correct fold position for various sizes, which can also help place absorbency in the right areas.
 Below you can see the filter paper that shows the results of Flip's absorbency test.
 The insert's quick absorbency rate and notable wicking capabilities kept the paper (aka baby's skin) relatively dry from start to finish.

 Thanks to the double row of snaps around the waist and three rise positions, it is easy to get a snug and secure fit with the Flip.
 This one-size diaper will fit babies from 8-35 lbs.
 Having a one-size-fits-all system is handy because it can help lower the cost of cloth diapering.
 You won't have to rebuild your stash halfway through with larger-sized covers.
 Despite being one-size, the Flip is one of the trimmest diapers in this review, making it easier to fit under those adorable tiny outfits.